ATH42/dyssy-blog/src/content/blog/01-introduction.md

 ## Introduction: A Surprising Question, An Unexpected Journey

 A few weeks ago, a simple message in our group chat caught me off guard:

-`@alex, könntest du dir vorstellen mal ein game zu programmieren?`
+`Alex, could you imagine programming a game?`
-Translation: "Alex, could you imagine programming a game?"
 It was unexpected, to say the least.

 But that seemingly innocuous question stirred something within me.
 Suddenly, I realized the time had arrived.
 I needed to start making a game.
 Perhaps all I needed was someone to believe I could do it.